- True to size

 The Glideride 2 fits like a glove

-The Asics Glideride 2 fits true to size for me and my size 12.5 US.
+The ASICS Glideride 2 fits true to size for me and my size 12.5 US.
 The engineered mesh upper wraps around my foot nicely and I experienced no hotspots while running.
 That being said, it is a narrow shoe.
-If you have a wider foot you may have issues and Asics doesn’t offer a wide size option.
+If you have a wider foot you may have issues and ASICS doesn’t offer a wide size option.
 The upper does have some malleability to adapt to wider feet but I’d be concerned about hotspots.

 Locked and loaded

 The non-gusseted tongue is nicely padded, as is the heel collar.
 This, in combination with a stout heel counter, helps keep your foot locked in place.
 I did not experience any shifting or rubbing on my foot during runs and did not need to use the extra eyelet.
 I actually had a hard time slipping the shoe off without untying it.
 I do wish the heel counter was a bit less present to save on weight.
-Asics uses a large piece of TPU to wrap the heel and it seems to be overkill to me.
+ASICS uses a large piece of TPU to wrap the heel and it seems to be overkill to me.

 As mentioned, the tongue and heel collar are well padded, but the Glideride 2 also has a substantial insert which is well padded too.
 This makes the step-in feel of the shoe nice and plush.
 To top it off, the laces are padded to provide additional comfort.
-This would make you think of a maximalist shoe or a nice walking shoe until you get to the midsole which is firm and designed to propel you forward.
+This would make you think of a maximalist shoe or a nice walking shoe until you get to the midsole which is firm and tends to propel you forward.